USS Nashville (LPD-13)

 The Nashville was decommissioned on September 30, 2009, at the Norfolk Naval Station in Virginia.
 She has not been struck from the Naval Register and sits at Philadelphia’s Naval Inactive Ship Maintenance Facility in reserve.[1]

-Asbestos on the USS Nashville
+How Was Asbestos Used on the USS Nashville?

 Most Navy ships built from the 1930s to the 1970s, when the real dangers of asbestos became widely known, were constructed with hundreds of parts and materials that contained asbestos.
-Asbestos was heavily used on ships in various industries, not just the military, because it is lightweight, strong, flexible, and can insulate and fireproof.

-The engine rooms on ships like the Nashville were areas that contained a lot of asbestos because the turbines, pumps, generators, and boilers produced a lot of heat and needed to be insulated.
+- The engine rooms on ships like the Nashville were areas that contained a lot of asbestos because the turbines, pumps, generators, and boilers produced a lot of heat and needed to be insulated.

-Insulation was also heavily used to coat the pipes that ran to all areas of the ship, and this insulation most often contained asbestos.
+- Insulation was also heavily used to coat the pipes that ran to all areas of the ship, and this insulation most often contained asbestos.

-Other parts of the ship that likely had asbestos include gaskets, valves, deck matting, spray insulation, firefighting, fire safety gear, flooring materials, and adhesives.
+- Other parts of the ship that likely had asbestos include gaskets, valves, deck matting, spray insulation, firefighting, fire safety gear, flooring materials, and adhesives.

-Asbestos Exposure on the USS Nashville
+Who Was at Most Risk of Asbestos Exposure on the USS Nashville?

 Navy veterans have higher than average rates of mesothelioma because of how much asbestos was used in ships, but some veterans also developed lung cancer or asbestosis.

 Several claims were made to the Veterans Administration by veterans who reported they were exposed to asbestos following a collision on the Nashville.
 They stated that the collision caused damage that exposed them to asbestos.
-These veterans later developed respiratory illnesses, including asbestosis.
-Some of these sailors recall serving on the ship when the collision tore a hole in the side, bursting several pipes coated with asbestos.[2][3]

-Dave has been a mesothelioma Patient Advocate for over 10 years.
+Page EditorDave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.